 As soon as attendees clicked the link they were transported to a table to mingle with people from all over the world, SaaS founders, CEOs, startups, investors, sponsors, etc.

-During the networking event, people had the ability to click to and from various tables and speak with different people throughout the event.
+During the networking event, people could click to and from various tables and speak with different people throughout the event.